Pieter van den Hoogenband: 2008 Olympics

 Van den Hoogenband returned to the Olympic Games in 2008 in Beijing and finished fifth in the 100 m freestyle.
 He retired after the race.
-In the semifinals he broke his own national record that stood from 2000 Summer Olympics bringing it to 47.68 s.
+In the semifinals he broke his own national record that stood from the 2000 Summer Olympics, bringing it to 47.68 s.

 In making the 100 m freestyle final, Van den Hoogenband became the first swimmer to make the finals in the same event four times.

 In December of the same year, he announced his retirement.

 Post-swimming career

 Van den Hoogenband continues to swim recreationally and he remains active in the sports industry.
 He has served as a commentator for many swimming events, including the 2012 Summer Olympics.
 The swimming arena in the sporting centre of Eindhoven was named the "Pieter van den Hoogenband Zwemstadion".

+Van den Hoogenband was the Chef de mission for the 2024 Netherlands Olympic team.
+In July 2024 he said he was surprised by the fuss surrounding beach volleyball player Steven van de Velde despite the fact van de Velde pleaded guilty to three counts of child rape in 2016.

 Personal life

 Van den Hoogenband was married to his longtime girlfriend Minouche Smit who is also a former swimmer.
-They have a daughter Daphne (born 23 June 2007) and a son Sander (born 13 September 2009).
+They have two children.
 In September 2012 the couple announced their divorce.
 Then Van den Hoogenband dated Ranomi Kromowidjojo, also a multiple Olympic gold medalist.
 Their relationship ended in 2014.
 On 16 September 2016 Van den Hoogenband married Marie-José Crooijmans.

-Despite a fierce rivalry, Van den Hoogenband is a good friend of Australian Ian Thorpe.
+Despite a fierce rivalry, Van den Hoogenband is a good friend of Australian Olympic swimmer Ian Thorpe.